xdtdaniel/CSE-3902/Dantong Xue_Sprint0/Game1/Game1/README.txt

 This is the README file for Sprint 3, it contain the description of the features of the program, and the code analysis for sprint 3.

+[Clarification for Sprint 2 Feedback]

+- We include a screenshot of task board this time.
+We will consider switching to GitLab for the next sprint as it provided agile management tools.
+- We did not end up merging all our factories together for the fact that the code for that single class will be too long.
+Also, as it might violate the idea of "doing one thing", it may not have a high cohesion.
+- We considered using IDrawable/IUpdate for this Sprint, but ended up not using that as the parameters for different components of this game differed a lot.

+[Controls]

+Player (link):
+	WASD/Arrow Up, Left, Down, Right to move the player N, Z to attack (two types)
+	Num 1-6 Use different items.
+Maps:
+	Mouse left to the next map, right to the previous map.

  [Description of Sprint 3 features]

 Sprint 3 is about implementing collision detection and handling, and level loading.